 Community Outreach

-If you are interested in applying—or if you are a Citizens Academy graduate or past/present FBI employee who would like to recommend someone you know—please complete the Citizens Academy Nomination Form and submit it according to the form guidelines by April 18.
+If you are interested in applying—or if you are a Citizens Academy graduate or past/present FBI employee who would like to recommend someone you know—please visit this site in the next few weeks for more information and to complete the Citizen's Academy Nomination Form.

 Since 1990, the Director’s Community Leadership Awards has been the principal means for the FBI to publicly recognize achievements of individuals and organizations that make extraordinary contributions to education and the prevention of crime and violence in their communities.